 Fades/heals Inflammatory Pigmentation

-Vitamin A is super effective in fading and healing post-inflammatory pigment (the residual red or pigmented marks that stick around long after a breakout or acne has been and gone).
+Vitamin A is super effective in fading and healing post-inflammatory pigmentation and erythema (the residual red or brown marks that stick around long after a breakout or acne has been and gone).
 It promotes healing in the skin, and increasing cell turnover helps the pigment to fade faster.